The Definitive Guide to Hardware Asset Management (HAM)

 I know, I know.
 This part will take a lot of time and hard work.
 They're the breaks if you want to do HAM properly.
 The first step is to identify and document all hardware assets within the organization.
 This includes computers, servers, printers, and other peripherals.
 It is essential to maintain accurate records of all hardware assets, including their location, serial number, purchase date, warranty information, and maintenance history.

-You can make this less painful by using InvGate Insight’s Agent – it will report every asset connected to your organization’s network automatically, helping you have a complete and unified inventory in just 24 hours.
+You can make this less painful by using InvGate Asset Management’s Agent – it will report every asset connected to your organization’s network automatically, helping you have a complete and unified inventory in just 24 hours.
 Plus, the information you already have in place if you have related SAM or Configuration Management processes can be of help.
 No matter how you decide to do it, remember that this stage is foundational to your whole practice, so it's imperative to get it right.

 4. Use asset tracking software